- What is Surrogacy?

 - Problems Associated With Surrogacy

-Advancement in science is providing help to many individuals and couples who crave the responsibility of a child, but, for various reasons, may not be able to conceive or carry one.
-Whether it is single men who want biological children, couples who have medical issues, or someone who has another reason altogether, the answer for all of them is surrogacy.
+Advancements in science help many individuals and couples who crave the responsibility of a child but, for various reasons, may not be able to conceive or carry one.
+Whether it is single men who want biological children, couples who have medical issues or someone who has another reason altogether, the answer for all of them may be surrogacy.
 Read on for all you need to know about this method of childbirth.

 What is Surrogacy?